FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/7_k8sappendix.md

 ```
 pod "kubernetes-bootcamp-5485cc6795-cdwz7" deleted
 ```
-After deletion, check the pods again.
-You will find a new pod has been automatically recreated with a new IP address.
-This behavior is due to the Kubernetes Controller Manager ensuring the actual state matches the desired state specified by the deployment's replicas.
-A new pod is generated to maintain the desired number of replicas.
+After deletion, check the Pods again.
+You will find a new Pod has been automatically recreated with a new IP address.
+This behavior is due to the Kubernetes Controller Manager ensuring the actual state matches the desired state specified by the Deployment's replicas.
+A new Pod is generated to maintain the desired number of replicas.

 ```bash
 kubectl get pod -l app=kubernetes-bootcamp -o wide
 ```

-The IP address assigned to a pod is ephemeral and will assign next available ip for recreation.
+The IP address assigned to a Pod is ephemeral and will assign next available ip for recreation.

-These commands provide a basic but powerful set of tools for interacting with pods in a Kubernetes environment, from accessing shells and viewing logs to managing pod lifecycles.
+These commands provide a basic but powerful set of tools for interacting with Pods in a Kubernetes environment, from accessing shells and viewing logs to managing Pod lifecycles.

 ### ServiceAccount

-A ServiceAccounts are primarily designed for use by processes running in pods is like an identity for processes running in a pod, allowing them to interact with the Kubernetes API securely.
-When you create a pod, Kubernetes can automatically give it access to a ServiceAccount, so your applications can ask Kubernetes about other parts of the system without needing a separate login.
+A ServiceAccounts are primarily designed for use by processes running in Pods is like an identity for processes running in a Pod, allowing them to interact with the Kubernetes API securely.
+When you create a Pod, Kubernetes can automatically give it access to a ServiceAccount, so your applications can ask Kubernetes about other parts of the system without needing a separate login.
 It's a way for your apps to ask Kubernetes "Who am I?" and "What am I allowed to do?"

 check the default service account for a POD